Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Diamond family

 \subsection{Magnetic hexadecapolarization in diamond}

-In analogy with the electric hexadecapole density characterizing pristine diamond (Sec.~\ref{sec:diamond:e4}) and the octupole density characterizing the zincblende structure (Sec.~\ref{sec:diamond:e3}), we can also discuss the magnetic analogues of these multipole densities that can be modeled using atomic octupoles on the two sublattices of diamond as the elementary building blocks for the multipolar order \cite{kur08}.
+In analogy with the electric hexadecapole density characterizing pristine diamond (Sec.~\ref{sec:diamond:e4}) and the octupole density characterizing the zincblende structure (Sec.~\ref{sec:diamond:e3}), we can also discuss magnetic multipole densities that can be modeled using atomic octupoles on the two sublattices of diamond as the elementary building blocks for the multipolar order \cite{kur08}.
 When going from the rotation group $\Rit \rightarrow R_i$ to $O_h \times \gtis \rightarrow O_h$, the compatibility relation for a magnetic hexadecapole $D_4^{--} \rightarrow D_4^-$ reads

-so that the hexadecapole remains forbidden.
-If local magnetic octupoles on the two sublattices of diamond are oriented as in Fig.~\ref{fig:diamond-cub}(c), they reduce the symmetry of diamond to the space group $Fd'\bar{3}'m'$ (No.~227.132) and the point group becomes
+hence the hexadecapole remains forbidden.
+If local magnetic octupoles on the two sublattices of diamond are oriented as in Fig.~\ref{fig:diamond-cub}(c), they reduce the symmetry of diamond to the space group $Fd'\bar{3}'m'$ (No.~227.132), and the point group becomes

-so that the system becomes antimagnetopolar ($\ell = 4$).
+i.e., the system becomes antimagnetopolar.
 More specifically, we get the compatibility relations